How to Achieve the Perfect Lie-in

 This article was written and reviewed in line with our editorial policy.

-We love a lie-in, too, so we’ve done some research, including tips and advice on how to achieve the perfect lie-in.
+We love a lie-in, too, so we’ve done some research, including tips and advice on achieving the perfect lie-in.

 What is a lie-in, anyway?